Maersk Alabama hijacking: Rescue

-On Sunday, 12 April, US Navy SEAL Team Six snipers of Red Squadron fired shots from Bainbridges fantail, killing the three remaining pirates after Muse had boarded the Bainbridge to negotiate a deal.
+On Sunday, 12 April, two US Navy SEAL Team Six snipers of Red Squadron and one USAF CCT from the 24th STS fired shots from Bainbridges fantail, killing the three remaining pirates after Muse had boarded the Bainbridge to negotiate a deal.
 Captain Phillips was rescued uninjured.
-Commander Castellano, with prior authorization from higher authority, ordered the action after determining Phillips' life was in immediate danger, citing reports that a pirate was pointing a rifle at Phillips' back.
+Commander Castellano, with prior authorization, ordered the action after determining Phillips' life was in immediate danger, citing reports that a pirate was pointing a rifle at Phillips' back.

-The $30,000 in cash from the Maersk Alabama that the pirates had stowed in the lifeboat was not found.
-The NCIS and the FBI investigated two members of the SEAL team's Red Squadron, but no charges were brought and the money was not recovered.
+The $30,000 cash from the Maersk Alabama that the pirates had stowed in the lifeboat was not found.
+The NCIS and the FBI investigated two members of the SEAL team's Red Squadron, but no charges were brought.

-One of the pirates killed was Ali Aden Elmi, the last name of another was Hamac, and the third has not been identified in English-language press reports.
+One of the pirates killed was Ali Aden Elmi, the last name of another was Hamac, and the third has not been identified in English-language press.
 The film based on Phillips' book names the three Walid Elmi, Nour Najee, and Adan Bilal.

 Their bodies were later turned over by the U.S. Navy to unidentified recipients in Somalia.

-Two former Navy SEALs have claimed participation in the rescue: Matt Bissonnette (using the nom de plume Mark Owen) and Robert J. O'Neill.
+Two former Navy SEALs have claimed participation in the rescue: Matt Bissonnette and Robert J. O'Neill.
 Both also participated in Operation Neptune Spear that killed Osama bin Laden.

 Aftermath

 Trial

-Muse, the surviving pirate, was held in 's afloat brig and was eventually flown to the United States to stand trial.
-Prosecutors brought charges in a federal courtroom in New York City that included piracy, conspiracy to seize a ship by force, and conspiracy to commit hostage-taking.
+Abduwali Muse was held in 's brig then flown to the United States to stand trial.
+Prosecutors in a federal courtroom in New York City brought charges that included piracy, conspiracy to seize a ship by force, and conspiracy to commit hostage-taking.

-Muse's lawyers asked that he be tried as a juvenile, alleging that he was either 15 or 16 years old at the time of the hostage-taking, but the court ruled that Muse was not a juvenile and would be tried as an adult.
-He later admitted that he was 18 years old, and pleaded guilty to hijacking, kidnapping, and hostage-taking charges in lieu of piracy charges.
-He received a prison sentence of 33 years and 9 months.
+Muse's lawyers asked that he be tried as a juvenile, saying that he was 15 or 16 years old at the time of the hostage-taking, but the court ruled that Muse was an adult and would be tried as such.
+He later admitted that he was 18 years old, and pleaded guilty to hijacking, kidnapping, and hostage-taking in lieu of piracy charges.
+He was sentenced to 33 years and 9 months prison.

 Lawsuit

-In 2009, 11 of the 20 former crew members of the Maersk Alabama sued the ship's owner, Maersk Line Limited, and operator, Waterman Steamship Corporation, for allegedly knowingly and intentionally sending the ship into pirate-infested waters near Somalia.
-Despite warnings to stay at least 600 miles away from the coast due to pirate activity, Phillips had moved the ship within 250 miles of the coast, which the crew members said put their lives in jeopardy and that the companies did not provide adequate security for their employees.
-The lawsuit was later settled out of court for an undisclosed amount of money.
+In 2009, 11 of the 20 former crew members of the Maersk Alabama sued the ship's owner, Maersk Line Limited, and operator, Waterman Steamship Corporation, for knowingly and intentionally sending the ship into pirate-infested waters near Somalia.
+Despite warnings to stay at least 600 nautical miles away from the coast due to pirate activity, Phillips had moved the ship within 250 nautical miles of the coast, which the crew members said put their lives in jeopardy, and claimed that the companies did not provide adequate security.
+The lawsuit was settled out of court for an undisclosed sum.

 Mass media

-Just weeks after his rescue from the Somali pirates, the American talent agency Creative Artists Agency (CAA) signed Phillips and auctioned off his life rights to the publishing and film industries in the spring of 2009.
+Talent agency Creative Artists Agency (CAA) signed Phillips and auctioned his life rights to the publishing and film industries.